 This is one of the reasons many real estate investors in the greater Philadelphia area team up with Home Cash Guys.
 We’ve bought and sold thousands of investment properties, so if there’s one thing we know, it’s how to find houses that are worth investing in and getting them for the right price.

-3. Create a Work Plan
+3. Create a House Flipping Work Plan

+This is where we get into the nuts and bolts of how to flip a house.
 Before you pull the trigger on purchasing a house to renovate, you should have a good idea of what needs to be done, how long it’s going to take and how much it’s going to cost.
 Once you’ve begun the acquisition process, then the fun part (and the real work) begins.
 Creating a work plan is essential to your success, and will help you hit the ground running once the sale is final.
 There are certain things you can start before that even happens, like creating a design, picking out finishes and lining up contractors, but most of it will happen once you get the keys to the property.
 And it will start happening quickly.

 Here are some tips for creating your work plan.